 While physical door locks may seem like an easy recommendation to implement, there is a significant difference between purpose-built door lock solutions and generic door locks.
 For example, with purpose-built solutions, both the lock and deadbolt are quickly activated without a key.
 Turning the handle from the inside unlocks the door immediately and first responders can open the door from the outside with a key, if needed.

 School administrators should consider the following recommendations to help ensure compliance with the intent and specifics of the DHS primer on Safe School Design and the School Safety Infrastructure Council recommendations:

 - Installation of locks should be easy, without the need to replace existing doors.

 - The teacher, student, or substitute closest to the classroom door in an emergency should be able to instantly lock the door from the inside.

 - Speed and effectiveness are both important.
 The best solution is both fast and strong.

 - It must also be possible to quickly exit the locked room; the best locks provide a single-action exit.
 This exit action is critical to protect the safety of the occupants.

 - Authorized individuals with keys should be able to enter the room.
 Some door blockers offered for classroom use cannot be opened from the outside, putting the occupants at risk.

 *reports available here:

-Mark Berger is the president of Securitech Group, Inc.
+Mark Berger is the president and chief product officer of Securitech Group, Inc.